quantnetwork/overledger-sdks/SDKs/ruby/testnet/docs/UTXOStatusSearchApi.md

 Prepare Search for a UTXO State.

-Returns a request ID for executing a search for the status ofa UTXO on UTXO based DLT’s
+Returns a request ID for executing a search for the status ofa UTXO on UTXO based DLT's

 ### Examples